Abd Allah ibn Saba': Historicity

 According to traditional Sunni and Shia sources, Abd Allah ibn Saba' was a Yemenite Jewish convert to Islam.
 But modern historians differed on the historicity of Ibn Saba.
 M.G.S.
-Hodgson doubts that Ibn Saba' was a Jew, and suggests that Ibn Saba' and Ibn al-Sawada' should be considered as two separate individuals.
+Hodgson doubts that Ibn Saba' was a Jew, and suggests that Ibn Saba' and Ibn al-Sawda' should be considered as two separate individuals.
 According to Leone Caetani, Ibn Saba in origin was a purely political supporter of Ali, "around whom later generations imagined a religious conspiracy like that of the Abbasids".
 Taha Hussein and Ali al-Wardi maintain that Ibn Saba' was the creation of Umayyad propaganda.

 However, some historians affirm the existence of Ibn Saba' or his followers.
 Israel Friedlander concludes that Ibn Saba' and the Saba'iyya did, in fact, exist.
 His work has also been attested to by Sabatino Moscati.
 Linda D. Lau and A. R. Armush also accept Sayf ibn Umar's accounts and the role of the Saba'iyya at the Battle of the Camel.
 Anthony affirms his existence, not in the role of an agitator given to him by Sayf, but as the one who famously articulated in Mada'in the doctrine of the return of Ali.

 Concerning Ibn Saba's religious beliefs, and particularly those of the Saba'iyya, W. F. Tucker noted that they are more complete and better recorded in sources devoted to heresiography.
 Matti Musa points out that the Saba'iyya as a ghulat sect did in fact exist, noting that their views have been seriously considered by both Sunni and Shia heresiographers.
 Hodgson states that there are contradictions in what religious views is ascribed to him and his followers, but we can assume that he was a founder or a hero of one or more sects called Sabaʾiyya, which exalted the position of Ali.